tyler-hoffman/aoc-2022-python/README.rst

   * utils in the ``utils/`` derectory require `advent-of-code-data <https://github.com/wimglenn/advent-of-code-data>`_, which relies on my session cookie.
 So don't use those unless you are me.
   * To make refactoring safer, after completing a problem, a test will be added asserting that my input produces the right output.
 If you aren't me, your input/output probably don't match.

+* In terms of code structure, I treat the solution as a property of the problem and its inputs, modeled using dataclasses.
+Maybe kind of misusing them, but I kinda dig it.

 Getting started
 ===============